justinrgarrard/world-of-naevis.net/docs/adventuring/rest.md

 {: .note}
 > **Review: Hit Dice**
 >
-> Adventurers have a number of hit dice equal to their level.
-These hit dice can be rolled on a short rest to restore hit points.
-Hit dice recover on a long rest.
+> Adventurers have a number of Hit Dice equal to their level.
+These Hit Dice can be rolled on a short rest to restore hit points.
+Hit Dice recover on a long rest.

 <!-- #### Potions